mukaiizawa/Paren/man/man7/environment.md

 environment - set of bindings.

 # DESCRIPTION
-A binding is an association between a symbol and that which the symbol denotes.
+An environment is a collection of associations between a symbol and what that symbol represents.

-Bindings are established by particular special operators.
+Environment are established by particular special operators.

 A single name can simultaneously have more than one associated binding per environment.